charithananayakkara7/playwright-api-test-framework/README.md

 Steps :

 1) Clone the repository
-2) Change the .env file varibales with your own credntials
+2) Change the .env file varibales with your own credentials
 3) Running Tests

     - npx playwright test